B1nus/wezy/README.md

 # Shadowing
 Redeclare a variable to shadow it.
 # Pointers
-Nope.
+CHOPPING BLOCK -> Nope.
 # Mutability
 Everything is mutable.
 # Memory
 Memory is deallocated once a variable goes out of scope.
 # Functions
 All parameters are mutable.
 Functions are strongly typed.

-Functions cannot use varibles from the outside, only their parameters.
+CHOPPING BLOCK -> Functions cannot use variables from the outside, only their parameters.
 # Numbers
 - We have 5 kinds of number literals.
 Floats `1.5`, Decimal `58`, Hexadecimal `0x4B`, Binary `0b01001011`, and Character `"a"`.
 - Compiler error if the literal is too big or too small.
 - Chars can be any [utf-8](https://en.wikipedia.org/wiki/UTF-8) code point.
-- `number` is a 64-bit floating point number following the normal rules of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
+- f32 and f64 follow the normal rules of [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754).
 # Strings
-Strings are lists of numbers. `"Hello, World!"` is of type `[number]` and each character is an element in the list.
+Strings are lists of numbers. `"Hello, World!"` is of type `[u8]` and each character is an element in the list.
 This is wasteful but very simple.
 # Comments
 Comments start with `//`.
 # Boolean Expresssions